remind101/policies/terms-of-service.md

 You will not link to the Services without Remind's prior written consent, except in accordance with the terms of this Agreement.

 In the course of using the Services, you may provide information which may be used by Remind in connection with the Services and which may be visible to certain other users.
 Anything you post, upload, share, store or otherwise provide through the Services are, together with any related intellectual property rights, your "User Submissions."
 You retain ownership of all of your User Submissions.
 In order to provide you with the Services, Remind needs to access and use your User Submissions in certain ways.
-You hereby grant Remind a nonexclusive, worldwide, royalty-free, perpetual, irrevocable, sublicensable and transferable (only to a successor) right and license to use your User Submissions for any purpose related to providing and/or improving the Services (however, Remind will only share your personally identifiable information in accordance with Remind's current [Privacy Policy][2]).
-Because your User Submissions may be viewed or accessed by other Remind users, you grant other Remind users a non-exclusive, worldwide, royalty -free, perpetual, irrevocable, sublicensable right and license to access, view, edit, and use your User Submissions as may be permitted through the functionality of the Services (for example, when you send a message through the Services, the recipients of your message will be able to save, copy, edit and store that message).
+You hereby grant Remind a non-exclusive, worldwide, royalty-free, perpetual, irrevocable, sublicensable and transferable (only to a successor) right and license to use your User Submissions for any purpose related to providing and/or improving the Services (however, Remind will only share your personally identifiable information in accordance with Remind's current [Privacy Policy][10]).
+Because your User Submissions may be viewed or accessed by other Remind users, you grant other Remind users a nonexclusive, worldwide, royalty -free, perpetual, irrevocable, sublicensable right and license to access, view, edit, and use your User Submissions as may be permitted through the functionality of the Services (for example, when you send a message through the Services, the recipients of your message will be able to save, copy, edit and store that message).
 All information publicly posted or privately transmitted through the Services is the sole responsibility of the person from which such Content originated and that Remind will not be liable for any errors or omissions in any Content.
 Remind cannot guarantee the identity of any other users you may interact with in the course of using the Services.
 Additionally, Remind cannot guarantee the authenticity of any information which users may provide about themselves.
 You acknowledge that all Content accessed by you while using Remind is at your own risk and you will be solely responsible for any resulting damage or loss.

 Under no circumstances will Remind be liable in any way for any Content, including, but not limited to, any errors or omissions in any Content, or any loss or damage of any kind incurred in connection with your use of or exposure to any Content posted, emailed, accessed, transmitted, or otherwise made available via the Services.

-As we explain in our [Privacy Policy][2], if Remind knows or becomes aware of a security breach of its users' personally identifiable information, Remind will notify affected users or post a notice on the Services as required by applicable law(s).
+As we explain in our [Privacy Policy][10], if Remind knows or becomes aware of a security breach of its users' personally identifiable information, Remind will notify affected users or post a notice on the Services as required by applicable law(s).

 #### What this is saying

 Be sure to only share content that belongs to you.
 We may view and/or use content you post on Remind (for example, format a message you send and display it to the recipients)—but you still own it.

-Also, be sure to read our [Community Guidelines][3], which include best practices for how to keep the Remind community safe.
+Also, be sure to read our [Community Guidelines][13], which include best practices for how to keep the Remind community safe.
 We need to work together to ensure Remind is a secure and supportive environment.

 * * *